mwusdv/CarND-Capstone/README.md

 Please use **one** of the two installation options, either native **or** docker installation.

+## Note for running in simulator
+Due to sync issues between simulation and ROS, please run ros launch until the model file is loaded, then start simulator.

 ## Bottleneck
 When I built `waypoint_updateer`, `twist_controller`, `tl_detector`, everything seemed to work well.
 The car could run a whole lap in the simulator.
 But when I activated the camera message in the simulator, in order to add traffic light detection, something went wrong.